ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/resiliency-design.md

 # Resiliency design
 {: #Resiliency-Design-Considerations}

-High availability is built into IBM Cloud VPC Red Hat OpenShift clusters and can be increased to meet availability requirements.
+High availability is built into {{site.data.keyword.openshiftlong_notm}} clusters and can be increased to meet availability requirements.
 To increase availability, consider deployment strategies for the number of nodes within a cluster and the node placement within a cluster across availability zones.

 ## Cluster availability
 {: #Cluster availability}

-The availability of Red Hat OpenShift clusters depends on the availability of the control plane components, like the the master nodes and etcd database, and also on the availability of the worker nodes where the applications are deployed.
+The availability of {{site.data.keyword.openshiftlong_notm}} clusters depends on the availability of the control plane components, like  the master nodes and etcd database, and also on the availability of the worker nodes where the applications are deployed.

-For workloads deployed on Red Hat OpenShift on IBM Cloud clusters, IBM Cloud is responsible for the availability of the cluster’s control plane.
-When a Red Hat OpenShift on IBM Cloud cluster is created, IBM Cloud sets up highly available master nodes and control plane components, automatically backs up etcd data, and provides automated disaster recovery for the control plane.
-IBM Cloud users are responsible for setting up highly available worker nodes.
-The following are deployment options for Red Hat OpenShift on IBM Cloud clusters:
+For workloads deployed on {{site.data.keyword.openshiftlong_notm}} clusters, {{site.data.keyword.Bluemix_notm}} is responsible for the availability of the cluster’s control plane.
+When a {{site.data.keyword.openshiftlong_notm}} cluster is created, {{site.data.keyword.Bluemix_notm}} sets up highly available master nodes and control plane components, automatically backs up etcd data, and provides automated disaster recovery for the control plane. {{site.data.keyword.Bluemix_notm}} users are responsible for setting up highly available worker nodes.
+The following are deployment options for {{site.data.keyword.openshiftlong_notm}} clusters:

 ### Single zone cluster